YaseenFire12/Psychomotor-Vigilance-Test/README.md

 Creation Date: 1/21/2025

 # How to Install:
 Download the latest release.
-The python release file should open up its window on its own.
+The python exe release file should open up its window on its own.

 # How it Works:
 A red dot will, in short intervals, appear in the middle of the screen.